Smoked Tacos on Fry Bread

 • 1T Montreal Steak Seasoning

-Mix everything together, form into a loaf, and wrap in plastic wrap.
+Reserve the BBQ sauce and mix everything else together, form into a loaf, and wrap in plastic wrap.
 Refrigerate overnight.

 When ready to cook, start grill on Smoke or a temperature of around 165F.
 Smoke the meatloaf right on the grill grate for 3 hours.